 Step-by-step instructions for Pick Up, Put Down night 1:

 - Perform your bedtime routine – a consistent, calm set of actions you do every night before bed.
+Feed your baby before you begin bedtime – we don't want them to associate feeding with falling asleep.

 - Place your baby in bed when they’re sleepy, but still awake.
 Remember, you want your baby to fall asleep on their own, rather than in your arms.